pio-o-connell/Individual/README.md

 <p align="right"><a href="#harmonia">Back To Top</a></p>

 ## Colors
-There is a lot of colours in a garden already so I used a simple background #E9D98A , one colour for all text #4D4D4D and the use of whitespace where appropiate.
+There is a lot of colours in a garden already so I used a simple background #E9D98A , one colour for all text    --primary-color: #3a2620;  a CTA of    --secondary-color: #506D1B; and the use of whitespace where appropiate.
 I used image picker website to choose a colour scheme  https://imagecolorpicker.com/

 The image is
 ![alt text](image.png)